Wildhoney/Vik/README.md

 Using <a href="http://semver.org/" target="_blank">Semver</a> to increment your `package.json` npm version based on the major, minor, patch.

-Uses `npm version x.x.x` to update the version once it's been determined.

 **Install**: `npm install vik -g`

 With `-g` (global) npm will automatically add `vik` to your `$PATH`.